blocknetdx/blockdx-website/README.md

 ## Translating

 Follow these steps if you'd like to contribute to translating the website to another language.
 If you are not familiar with how to create a PR, put the translations in a Google Doc and reach out to @hanniabu on [Discord](https://discord.gg/2e6s7H8) with the link.
 Also feel free to reach out for clarifications on these instructions.
 Collaborations are encouraged to help cross check the translations!
-For any questions or clarifications with translating, reach out to @hanniabu.
+For any questions or clarifications with translating, reach out to @shorn.

 1. Create a YAML language file in the `source/_i18n/` directory for the language you want to translate the site into.
 The files should be named after the language abbreviation.
 For example with French, it would be `source/_i18n/fr.yml`.
 1. Copy the contents of `source/_i18n/en.yml` into this new file and begin translating.
 For those unfamiliar with YAML, each line starts with a *key*, followed by a colon delimiter, and then the associated text for that key.
 For example in `lang: English`, *lang* is the key and *English* is the test you'd actually want to translate.
 For French the translated line would become `lang: Français`.
 The top level keys (non-indented keys), for example `nav:`, are used for context.
 So with `nav:`, all the keys/text underneath it (up to the next top level key) is pertaining to the navigation menu.